-The Length of a phone call factors into whether or not the call is productive.
+The Length of a phone call factors into whether the call is productive or not.
 Converted Calls were 42% longer than non-converted calls.

 The average length of calls recorded is 4 minutes and 9 seconds.
 And the average number of words in each phone is 528.

-One last statistic that is tabulated by Convirza —
+One last statistic that Convirza tabulates is —